-Working lights and lamps for a dolls' house are not a difficult thing to make.
-Beads and other found objects make great lamp bases, and you can easily buy pre-wired bulbs on cords from a dollhouse supplier.
-These tutorials show you how to make a range of lighting effects using led's, and prewired miniature bulbs on sockets.
-Instructions for battery operated lights are included as well as lights that are wired into circuits on a transformer.
+Working lights and lamps for a dollhouse are not difficult to make.
+Beads and other found objects make great lamp bases, and you can easily buy tiny electric light bulbs pre-wired with cords from dollhouse suppliers.
+There are various options for prewired miniature bulbs on sockets, battery-operated lights, and lights that are wired into circuits on a transformer.

 01 of 06

-This miniature fire is made from three colored LEDs.
-It flashes and flickers realistically, without putting out a lot of heat, making it ideal for tight locations in a dolls house.
-You can set it in a fireplace, a barbecue pit, or a kitchen range, without worrying about the heat produced by the led bulbs.
-Depending on the type of LED's you use, the fire can be powered by AC (alternating) current or DC (direct current) from a transformer or a battery pack.
+Make a miniature fire with three colored LEDs.
+This can flash and flicker realistically, without putting out a lot of heat, making it ideal for tight locations in a doll's house.
+You can set it in a fireplace, a barbecue pit, or a kitchen range without worrying about the low level of heat produced by the LED bulbs.
+Depending on the type of LEDs you use, the lights can be powered by AC (alternating current; standard household power) or DC (direct current) from an AC-DC transformer or a... battery pack.

-Although you can create a similar... effect with blinking regular bulbs or a mixture of red and clear bulbs commonly sold for dollhouse fires, the fires powered by regular bulbs will give off too much heat to allow them to be set behind a fireplace grate under a mantel, or inside a dolls house range.
+Note: While it is possible to create a similar effect with standard blinking bulbs (not LEDs) or a mixture of red and clear bulbs commonly sold for dollhouse fires, fires powered by regular bulbs give off too much heat to allow them to be set behind a fireplace grate under a mantel, or inside a doll's house cooking range.

 02 of 06

 Made from a bead, this Bear Table Lamp is great for a miniature cottage or a den.
-If you make a more sophisticated lamp shade and use a glass or patterned bead instead of a tiny bear, you can make all kinds of table lamps using the same technique.
-Many dollhouse table lamps can be built using a bead which has a large enough hole to allow wires for a bulb to pass through.
+Alternatively, you can make a more sophisticated lamp shade or use a glass or patterned bead instead of a tiny solid bear.
+If you're using a bead, make sure it has a hole that is large enough for the bulb wires to pass through.

 03 of 06

-Bugle Beads and jewelry findings are the building blocks for this simple Miniature Waterfall Chandelier These instructions can be used to make a ceiling lamp as shown or to add crystals to wall sconces or other lamps.
-It is important to use beads which sparkle and reflect light, to give the miniature chandelier a more realistic effect.
-Cut crystal beads are often a better choice than less expensive pressed glass beads for this reason.
+Bugle Beads and jewelry findings are the building blocks for this simple Miniature Waterfall Chandelier.
+Beads can also be used to add crystals to wall sconces or other types of lamps.
+It is important to use beads that sparkle and reflect light, to give the miniature fixture a realistic effect.
+For the same reason, cut crystal beads are often a better choice than less expensive pressed-glass beads.

 04 of 06

-Make a Miniature Reading Lamp, With a Sheet Brass or Acorn Shade
+Reading Lamp with a Sheet Brass or Acorn Shade

 This reading lamp can be made for a whimsical setting using an acorn shade as shown, or you can assemble it with a standard shade made from sheet brass.
-The lamp uses a cool running LED light source and can be wired into a dollhouse lighting system or used with a battery operated LED.Continue to 5 of 6 below.
+The lamp uses a cool-running LED light source that can be wired into a dollhouse lighting system, or it could use a battery-operated LED.Continue to 5 of 6 below.

 05 of 06

-You can also make the lighthouses without a working bulb, or make several without a working bulb and one which works to set in a dolls house shop display.
+You can also make the lighthouses without a working bulb, or make several without a working bulb along with one working unit to set in a dolls house shop display.

 06 of 06

-This working trouble light for a die cast car or miniature garage was designed to be built around an led bulb so it doesn't give off heat that might damage parts of a model car.
-The light is easy to assemble from common materials and is designed to be connected to a 9-volt battery so it can be operated without a full transformer to light up a single car engine on a shelf.
-As shown in these instructions it is built to 1:18 scale, but it is easy to modify the lamp surround to make it work in... different scales.
+This working trouble light for a die cast car or miniature garage is built around an LED bulb so it doesn't give off heat that could damage parts of a model car.
+The light is easy to assemble from common materials and is designed to be connected to a 9-volt battery so it can be operated without a full transformer.